-Chiang Mai University Journal of Natural Sciences requires that authors provide an Ethics statement which details the relevant ethical standards that were met when conducting the research.
-Ethics statements are required whenever research is conducted on human and animals; or whenever the approval of an institutional review board was required.
+Natural and Life Sciences Communications requires that authors provide an Ethics statement that details the relevant ethical standards that were met when conducting the research.
+Ethics statements are required whenever research is conducted on humans and animals; or whenever the approval of an institutional review board was required.

 In addition to providing an Ethics statement upon submission, this same statement should also be provided in the “Materials and Methods” section of the manuscript, detailing full information regarding the approval (including the name of the granting organization, and the approval reference number).
 If an approval reference number is not provided, written approval must be provided in the form of a confidential supplemental file.

 For research conducted on non-regulated animals, a statement should be made as to why ethical approval was not required.

 Human Rights and Informed Consent

 All individuals have rights that are not to be infringed upon.
 Individual participants in research studies have the right to decide how their personal identifiable information is used, as well as any interview materials or photographs.
 Identifying details such as personal names, dates of birth, biometrical characteristics (facial features, fingerprint, writing style, DNA or another distinguishing characteristic), geolocation information, and health status of research subjects should not be used without express permission by the subject in writing.
 Under some circumstances, consent is not required if the information is anonymized and the submission does not include images that can identify any individual.
 However, masking of the eye region in photographs of participants is inadequate protection of anonymity.
 Exceptions to the need for consent may include anonymized radiographic images, ultrasound images, or pathology slides.

 Consent and already available data and/or biologic material

 Regardless of whether material is collected from living or dead subjects, written permission must be obtained from either the subject, or the family or guardian of the subject if written pre-mortem consent has not been provided.